wilsonliaows/docs/_docs/_recipes/triggers-docs.markdown

 [![https://gyazo.com/7af54cb19e2f2c3d417cdbd830d25345](https://i.gyazo.com/7af54cb19e2f2c3d417cdbd830d25345.gif)](https://gyazo.com/7af54cb19e2f2c3d417cdbd830d25345)

+*Checking the Trigger IF checkbox brings up trigger condition fields to be configured*

 Define the trigger condition.
 The following ensures that only accounts with a **Warm** rating value will be picked up by the trigger.
 Values are case sensitive and should be exact.

 [![https://gyazo.com/5d62320895ef3628b581aa1fd60e79d5](https://i.gyazo.com/5d62320895ef3628b581aa1fd60e79d5.gif)](https://gyazo.com/5d62320895ef3628b581aa1fd60e79d5)

+*Define the trigger condition*

 To add an additional trigger conditions, select from the OR or AND in the picklist.
 The selected operator will define how all additional trigger conditions will be added.

 [![https://gyazo.com/1a43c84e1783091a15947f4256b02ae6](https://i.gyazo.com/1a43c84e1783091a15947f4256b02ae6.gif)](https://gyazo.com/1a43c84e1783091a15947f4256b02ae6)

+*Adding another trigger condition with the OR operator*

 Define the additional trigger condition.
 Values are case sensitive and should be exact.
 The following ensures that accounts with a **Hot** rating value will also be picked up by the trigger.
 Notice that from the third trigger condition onwards, trigger conditions will be combined with the previously selected operator (OR or AND).

 [![https://gyazo.com/6c0c225b6ded8f13d642efc6e8a0df50](https://i.gyazo.com/6c0c225b6ded8f13d642efc6e8a0df50.gif)](https://gyazo.com/6c0c225b6ded8f13d642efc6e8a0df50)

+*Define the additional trigger condition.
+Subsequent trigger conditions has to use the same AND operator*